Predicting the climate of the future with the oldest ice on Earth

 Using the 2.8km-long cylinder, or core, of ice extracted in Antarctica, scientists hope to understand climate changes which occurred nearly one million years ago and have remained largely unexplained.

-The Beyond EPICA project, in which Switzerland is also participating, was launched in 2009.
+The Beyond EPICA project, in which Switzerland is also participating, was launched in 2009 and is coordinated by the Polar Science Institute of the Italian National Research Council.
 Its aim is to reconstruct the Earth’s climate history by analysing ice samples collected up to a depth of almost three kilometers in Antarctica.

 Via this project scientists will be able to learn more about how the climate system reacts to changes in greenhouse gases, Barbato told SWI swissinfo.ch.